A Review of Generalized Zero-Shot Learning Methods: Review of GZSL Methods

-The generative-based models synthesize highly unconstrained visual features for the unseen classes that may produce synthetic samples far from the actual distribution of visual features.
-Several studies attempted to alleviate this issue and address the unpaired training issue during visual feature generation by enforcing the generated visual features to map back into their respective semantic space.
-To achieve this, Zhu et al.~\cite{zhu2017unpaired} used a cycle consistency loss term.
-Later, inspired by~\cite{zhu2017unpaired}, Felix et al.~\cite{felix2018multi} proposed multi-modal cycle consistency loss to generate more constrained visual features for GZSL.
-The \textit{cycle-consistent adversarial networks for ZSL} (CANZSL)~\cite{chen2019canzsl} synthesizes visual features from noisy text.
-Specifically, WGAN~\cite{arjovsky2017wasserstein} and a classification network are employed to generate semantically related and discriminative features, respectively.
-In addition, an inverse adversarial network is adopted to convert the generated features into text to ensure that the synthesized visual features accurately reflect the semantic representations.
+However, the generative-based models synthesize highly the unconstrained visual features for the unseen classes that can produce synthetic samples far from the actual distribution of real visual features.
+To alleviate this issue and address the unpaired training issue during visual feature generation, Verma et al.~\cite{kumar2018generalized} proposed a cycle consistency loss (which is discussed further in the next sub-section), to ensure the generated visual features map back into their respective semantic space.
+Using this feedback mechanism allows the model to generate more discriminative visual features.
+In addition, the reconstructing generated features, which are unlabeled, are useful for the model to operate as a semi-supervised setting.